dolmades/dolmades-cli/README.md

 * `udocker` requires Python 2.7 and will hopefully receive Python 3 support: https://github.com/indigo-dc/udocker/issues/77
 * `udocker` requires tar with support of `-delay-directory-restore` (see https://github.com/indigo-dc/udocker/pull/137) which every recent distro should provide
 * `dolmades` will be written to support Python 2.7 and bearing in mind Python 3 compatibility for later when udocker starts supporting it, too.
-* 64bit linux kernel is needed due to the docker base images being built with x86-64 architecture.
-Technically it is possible to rebuild them using a 32bit linux kernel
 * wine does not work well with pure x86-64 software which is why the installed windows software actually has to support 32-bit windows
-* do not report issues to wine directly when `winetricks` has been used in the recipe, report them here instead!
+* do not report issues to wine directly when `winetricks` has been used in the recipe
-* sometimes `udocker` fails to pull some layers from the docker registry (timeouts).
-Simply repeating the commands should help.
+* sometimes `udocker` fails to pull some layers from the docker registry (timeouts) - simply repeating the commands should help.
 * GOG installer errors: many GOG games display error messages at the end of the installation process.
 I suspect some failing installer script commands are the source.
 The installed games seem to work anyways!
-According to [this post](https://wp.xin.at/archives/tag/out-of-global-vars-range) these messages can even occur on Windows machines!
+According to [this post](https://wp.xin.at/archives/tag/out-of-global-vars-range) these messages even occur on Windows machines!

 Last but not least: if you are in trouble, check out the issues and open a new one if applicable.